MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyIdentitySecurityDefaultEnforcementPolicy.md

 Retrieve the properties of an identitySecurityDefaultsEnforcementPolicy object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPolicyIdentitySecurityDefaultEnforcementPolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyIdentitySecurityDefaultEnforcementPolicy?view=graph-powershell-1.0)

 ## SYNTAX

 ```